 - The owner was negligent in failing to prevent the harm.5

-Civil Code 3342, however, is the easiest case to prove.
-It does not require proof that the owner did anything wrong.
+Civil Code 3342, however, is the easiest case for personal injury attorneys to prove.
+You do not have to show the owner did anything wrong.
 All that you have to show is that you were bitten and were protected by Civil Code 3342.

 2. How is Civil Code 3342 different from a “one bite rule”?

-California’s dog bite law is a strict liability statute.
-It imposes strict liability on the owner even if the owner did not know of their dog’s tendency to bite.
-This is different from so-called one bite rules in other states.
+California dog bite law imposes strict liability on the owner even if the owner did not know of their dog’s tendency to bite.
+This is different from one bite rules in other states.

 One bite laws only impose strict liability on dog owners only once they know of their dog’s tendency to bite people.
-Because this usually requires showing that the dog has already bitten someone, dogs in states that use one bite rules are said to get one free bite.
+Because this usually requires personal injury lawyers showing that the dog has already bitten someone, dogs in states that use one bite rules are said to get one free bite.

-3. What are exceptions to a dog owner’s strict liability?
+3. What are the exceptions to a dog owner’s strict liability?

 Civil Code 3342 includes several exceptions to its strict liability rule.
-Dog owners who can show that one of these exceptions is in play can avoid being held strictly liable for their dog’s bite.
+Dog owners who can show that one of these exceptions applies can avoid being held strictly liable under California dog bite law.